sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

   - *Workflows*
     - **New** creates a Workflow.
     - **Rename** allows to rename a workflow.
 Object dependencies will be considered and referencing inventory objects such as *Schedules* and *File Order Sources* will hold the updated name.
 The Workflow and referencing objects will be put to *draft* status.
 For details see [Rename Folder](/configuration-inventory-operations-rename-folder).
-    - **Manage Tags** offers adding and deleting Tags to/from Workflows in the folder.
+    - **Manage Tags** offers adding and deleting Tags to/from Workflows in the folder, see [Manage Tags](/configuration-inventory-operations-manage-tags).
     - **Export** allows creating an export archive file in .zip or .tar.gz format that holds the folder hierarchy and the JSON representation of Workflows.
 For details see [Export Folder](/configuration-inventory-operations-export-folder).
     - **Git Repository** offers integration with a Git Server.
 Workflows can be committed to Git repositories and can be pulled and pushed.
 For details see [Git - Clone Repository](/configuration-inventory-operations-git-clone).
     - **Change** offers operations for change management of Workflows.
 Users can add a Workflow under construction to a *Change* that allows common deployment and export of changed objects.
 For details see [Changes](/changes).